 Pro Tip: Combine these native plants to create a garden that’s not only visually appealing but also resilient.
 Mixing different heights, colors, and textures will make your landscape uniquely yours while promoting a healthy ecosystem.

-More Native Plants to Consider
+More Native Plants Options in Houston to Consider

 To further enhance your garden, here’s a list of additional native plants, separated based on their sunlight preferences: